Nevuly/S510UA-BQ423-Hackintosh/README.md

 2. Backup your /L*/E* by copying them to the system EFI partition and/or installation USB EFI partition.

 ## Other things
-1. If you can't get Fn keys to work (namely touchpad enable/disable), try loading all kexts except CC from Clover in which case BrcmFirmwareData needs to load instead of BrcmFirmwareRepo.
+1. Cause of issue in AsusSMCDaemon, loading all kexts except CodecCommnader from Clover Bootloader.
+In which case use BrcmFirmwareData for bluetooth stablize.
 2. Bluetooth may not work after loading kexts.
 In this case, please run hibernation mode and turn it on again.

 ## Changelog

+January 17, 2020
+- Changed clover bootloader theme to clover-theme-minimal-dark.
+- Enabled HWPEnable option and HighCurrent option.
+- Updated clover bootloader version to 5103.
+- Added AsusSMCDaemon install fix script.
+- Update kexts.

 December 31, 2019
 - Removed previously Alcor USB 2.0 Card Reader patch, Added AlcorSDCardReader.kext.
 Thanks to [whatnameisit](https://github.com/whatnameisit)
-- Update clover bootloader version to 5102.
+- Updated clover bootloader version to 5102.

 December 30, 2019
 - Removed boot sound.